About Local Clay

 demonstrations with pottery, and clay work demonstrations by our

-Membership in Local Clay is open to any artist/potter creating
+Membership in Local Clay is open to any artist/potter, generally residing in Oregon, creating

 prorated.
 Members receive discounts on workshops, and are eligible to